Skip to content

 Alright, let’s dive into the world of “IF statement VLOOKUP” a seriously handy trick if you’re working with spreadsheets and need to pull data based on certain conditions.
 Think of it like this: VLOOKUP is your trusty data retriever, finding information in a table based on a lookup value.
 Now, sprinkle in an “IF statement,” and you’ve got a conditional gatekeeper.
 It decides whether the VLOOKUP even gets to run!
 This opens up a world of possibilities.
 Imagine you’ve got a list of customers, and you only want to give a discount to those who’ve been with you for over a year.
 An IF statement VLOOKUP can check the “years as a customer” column, and only if it’s greater than one, it will then go and fetch the discount percentage from a separate table.
 It’s all about automating those decisions and making your data work harder for you, especially with the advanced features in modern spreadsheet software like Google Sheets and Microsoft Excel.

-See also Vlookup Across Multiple Worksheets
+See also Excel Vlookup Different Sheet

 Table of Contents